belgium flag

 Submit Inquiry

-"The E2 visa rules and regulations do not require any specific minimum investment.
-The appropriate investment is the amount of money it takes to make the US enterprise operational. "
+"The rules and regulations for the E-2 visa do not stipulate any specific minimum investment.
+The appropriate investment is simply the sum of money required to render the U.S. enterprise operational."

 BRUSSELS